siberianfox/g2wiki/Gcode-Probes.md

-Reserved for Probe commands.
-Note - some of the information on this page will only be valid Issue #237 is committed to edge.
-These cases are labeled.
+_Note - some of the information on this page will only be valid after Issue #237 is committed to edge, presumably as firmware build 100.20.
+See [Changes]() for details._

 This page is similar to, but not identical to: